Hariesh28/Birthday-Reminder/README.md

 ## About

 **Birthday Reminder** is designed to help you manage and celebrate birthdays securely and efficiently.
 Built with Streamlit, the application leverages Google OAuth for secure user authentication and uses a MySQL database for storing authorized user emails.
-Sensitive birthday data information is encrypted using Fernet to ensure maximum confidentiality and integrity.
+Sensitive birthday data is encrypted using Fernet to ensure maximum confidentiality and integrity.
+The app also utilizes Gemini AI to generate personalized birthday messages, and provides an option to email dashboard responses to users.

 ---

 ## Features